Understanding Alcohol Use Trends in Gen X Drinkers

 One poll found that 27% of Gen X consumers reported that in the past two years they had been buying more expensive beer and wine than normal.
 Interestingly, Gen X also reportedly makes more winery visits than other generations, such as the Millennials.

 While Gen X has a strong preference for wine, they also take the lead when it comes to sales of whiskey and vodka compared to other generations.
-Some data suggests that Gen X over-indexes within the whiskey category on bourbon and Canadian whiskey.
+Some data suggests that Gen X over-indexes within the whiskey category on bourbon and Canadian whisky.
 On the other hand, Gen X under-indexes on tequila and ready-to-drink cocktails, both of which are popular with younger generations.

 Trend #5: They Are “Responsible” Drinkers